danboyle8637/thistimefitness/src/content/About/AboutKindal1.md

 It wasn’t until I was introduced to strength training that everything changed for me.

-Since then, I have become a student of strength and functional training for women.
+Since then, I've become a student of strength and functional training for women.